Focus on the task

 Following are some definitions of the terms to use when referring to UI elements.

-Windows, dialogs, and panes
+Windows, pages, dialogs, and panes

 Most often, a window is the entire application window in a desktop environment.
 However, it can also refer to modular application elements that you can open and close.
 For example, in Android Studio, several windows are available in the View > Tool Windows menu.